AlissonBGS-zz/backend-fmp-assessment/README.md

 - ```/services``` - get all services on the database
 - ```/services/{id}``` - get one especific service by ID
 - ```/clients/create``` - create a client

+You can see the complete documentation using swagger:
+Copy the `swagger.json` file content and paste on swagger editor (`https://editor.swagger.io/`)

 # Help
 You can check the all make commands by running ```make help```